platformsh/legacy-cli/README.md

 ### Updating

 New releases of the CLI are made regularly.
-You can update with the same Composer command:
+You can update with this command:

-    composer global require 'platformsh/cli:@stable'
+    composer global update platformsh/cli

 ### Usage